icstechsales/dql-explorer/README.md

     b.
 On the Internet Protocols tab, click Domino Web Engine.

     c.
 Under Domino Access Services, select 'Data' for Enabled Services.

     d.
 Save the document.

 - Configure the ACL as you would any Domino database.
 The roles DQLXAuthors and DQLXReaders will give those that belong to these roles either reader or author access to all queries stored in the database, only give it to administrators or department admins.
 All users with regular Author access to the database can create/share queries without needing these roles.
-- Edit the lookup document in the dqlexplorer.nsf and setup directories or databases that you want to make available via the DQL Explorer (see Scott's demo of that here: https://youtu.be/Cfw_6Wvk8c8?t=440)
+- Edit the lookup document in the dqlexplorer.nsf and setup directories or databases that you want to make available via the DQL Explorer (see Scott's demo of that here: https://youtu.be/Cfw_6Wvk8c8?t=440).
-- Update the package.json in this project to point the proxy(domino_server_url) and homepage (domino_server_url/dqlexplorer.nsf) to your Domino server's url, use http (not https)
+- For development, update the package.json in this project to point the proxy (domino_server_url) and homepage (domino_server_url/dqlexplorer.nsf) to your Domino server's url, use http (not https).

 ## Available Scripts